zambal/elmdb/README.md

 Design and implementation notes
 -------------------------------

 When an environment is opened, `elmdb` will create a background thread for handling read/write transactions.
 All elmdb functions starting with `txn_`, `async_` and `update_` make use of this thread.
 The functions push their operation to a FIFO queue and the background thread will pop operations from this queue when it can.
 The background thread sends a message back to the calling process with the results of the operations.
-This design is inspired by [gburd/lmdb](https://github.com/gburd/lmdb) and [eleveldb](https://github.com/basho/eleveldb), although those projects work with a thread pool instead of a single thread per environment/db.
+This design is inspired by Gregory Burd's `async_nif.h`, used in [gburd/lmdb](https://github.com/gburd/lmdb).

-All objects/handles from LMDB are allocated as NIF resources, meaning that they are ref counted and garbage collected by the Erlang run-time.
+All objects/handles from LMDB are allocated as NIF resources, meaning that they are reference counted and garbage collected by the Erlang run-time.
 If a resource has a reference to another resource, the ref counter is increased.
 When for example an environment resource goes out of scope, but a db from that environment is still in scope, the environment won't be closed and garbage collected as long as the db resource is still available.
 Here's an overview of the lifetime behaviour of resources:

 * Environments - Will be closed and its background thread ended by the resource destructor before collection if it's still open.
 Will stay alive as long as its resource is in scope or any other resource opened within (Db, transaction, or cursor)
 * Databases - Databases are never closed expicitly, or by its resource destructor, but only implicitly when their environment closes.
 Contains a reference to its environment.